flaviapetrr/internship/QLearning/README.md

 ## Features

-- Implementation of the Q-Learning algorithm.
+- Implementation of Q-Learning algorithms
+- Possibility to add replays during training
-- Customizable parameters for learning rate, discount factor, and exploration strategy.
+- Customizable training parameters
-- Visualization of learning progress and results.
+- Visualization of learning progress and results
-- Modular design for easy extension and experimentation.
+- Modular design for easy extension and experimentation

 ## Update Rules

-This project implements different variations of the Bellman equation to update the Q-values, exploring both standard reward-based behaviors and punishment-based ones.
+This project implements different variations of the Bellman equation to update the Q-values, exploring both standard reward-based and punishment-based behaviours.

 Below are the mathematical formulations used in the `q_table_update` method inside the `QLearningAgent`, based on the selected `update_mode`.